brooklynrail/brooklynrail-platform/content/events/2020/11/this-land-a-conversation-with-david-opdyke-lawrence-weschler-and-maya-wiley.md

 summary: Join David Opdyke, Lawrence Weschler, and Maya Wiley for a conversation on This Land’s mural vignettes, the corrupted system that got us here, and what it will take to make a new future.
 We'll conclude with a poetry reading.
+people:
+  - person: david-opdyke
+    event_bio: David Opdyke is an artist known for his trenchant political send-ups of American culture.
+Opdyke’s political awakening in the early 2000s led to a body of work that confronts the horrors of contemporary America.
+His hyperreal topographical models of suburbs comment on mall culture and suburban sprawl, while his sculptures of ruined monuments mock imperialistic hubris.
+His work is held in the collections of the Brooklyn Museum, MoMA, and the Washington Convention Center.
 date: 2020-12-04 13:00:00 -0500
 end_date: 2020-12-04 14:30:00 -0500
 series: 188